-Just a way to “eliminate bad behaviors” or to “knock off a few symptoms.”
-ABA normally teaches acceptable behavior, academic skills, self-help skills and more.
-In most cases, when undesirable behaviors are not reinforced and rewarded, the child loses interest in perpetuating them.
-For more difficult behaviors, the child is redirected from the problem behavior to an alternative that is socially acceptable.
+Just a way to “eliminate bad behaviours” or to “knock off a few symptoms.”
+ABA normally teaches acceptable behaviour, academic skills, self-help skills and more.
+In most cases, when undesirable behaviours are not reinforced and rewarded, the child loses interest in perpetuating them.
+For more difficult behaviours, the child is redirected from the problem behaviour to an alternative that is socially acceptable.

 What ABA Does Not Do

 Turn children into robots.
 While the initial teaching is often repetitive and involves a large amount of structure and imitation, significant efforts go into teaching the child how to learn and into making sure that the lessons are fun for the child.
 If the program is done well, children often enjoy the lessons enough to request them.
 Also, as the child advances, the highly structured program becomes more flexible.
 Lessons are taught in a variety of situations as skills become generalized to the point where the child can adapt to new situations.